Ghosts (Australian TV series): Broadcast

+In June 2026 it was announced that the BBC had acquired UK distributions rights.
+The show then premiered in the UK on BBC Three and BBC iPlayer on 25 July 2026.

 Reception

 Critical reception

 The series has been received as mostly positive, Anthony Morris of ScreenHub rated it 3.5 out of 5 stars calling it "a lightweight, well-crafted dramedy rather than a rapid-fire joke machine."
 Chelsea Hui of Mamamia called the series "quintessentially Australian" and praised the ensemble cast for their magnetic chemistry.